oluwaseun-odufisan/Payment-Routing-System/README.md

 - **Robust Error Handling**: Includes logging, data validation, and fallback mechanisms (default pathway: Card_Verve).
 - **Caching**: Optimizes preprocessing and data merging for performance in Google Colab.
 - **Nigeria-Specific**: Supports 10 payment pathways (e.g., Card_Visa, USSD_Airtel, Mobile_Money_OPay) and local merchant types (Retail, E-commerce, etc.).
+- **Simulated Data**: I used synthetically generated transaction and processor metrics data for this project and testing, with the expectation that real-world data should be used in production for accurate results.

 ## Project Structure